FrancoBollo17/Smart-traffic-light/README.md

 [![PlatformIO](https://img.shields.io/badge/PlatformIO-IDE-orange.svg)](https://platformio.org/)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-A real-time system that detects approaching ambulance sirens and automatically gives priority to emergency vehicles by turning traffic lights green.
+A real-time system that detects approaching ambulance sirens and automatically gives priority to emergency vehicles by turning all traffic lights red.

 ---

 ## 📖 Overview

-This project implements an **intelligent traffic light control system** that listens to environmental sounds, detects ambulance sirens using machine learning, and commands the traffic light to switch to an emergency mode (yellow → red for cross traffic → green for the ambulance route).
+This project implements an **intelligent traffic light control system** that listens to environmental sounds, detects ambulance sirens using machine learning, and commands the traffic light to switch to an emergency mode (yellow → red for all traffic ).

 The system is designed to be:
 - **Real-time** – processes audio in 2-second windows